HernandezGarciaLab/epic_ASL/README.md

 vsi3d_asl
-vsi spiral sequence with fast spin echo spiral readout
+vsi spiral sequence with fast spin echo spiral readout There are two versions:
+	vsiasl3d03 is the FLASH readout,
+	vsiasl3d05 is the fast spin echo readout

 pcasl3d
 PCASL spiral sequence with FLASH stack of spirals readout